lupyuen/pinetime-rust-mynewt/rust/app/src/simulator.md

 ## Checkout LVGL for WebAssembly

 Now it gets interesting.
-We fetch the source code from `lvgl-wasm`...
+Here we fetch the source code from `lvgl-wasm`...

 ```yaml
     - name: Checkout LVGL for WebAssembly